 As the room can get quite noisy from the games, a voice announces when your perogies are ready.
 A deep voice, much like the voice of God, sounds over the speaker: LAUREN, YOUR PEROGIES ARE READY.

 Thinking about getting outside of the Ottawa to explore more of the Great White North?
-You’ll want to check out these recommendations for the best vacations in eastern Canada.
 Looking for more winter fun in Ontario?
 Here are even more wintery guides:

 Regardless of whether you’re staying within Ottawa or traveling across Canada, there are lots of fun things to do in Ottawa in winter and all seasons.
 Have fun visiting this amazing city!